GeoPopsHub/geopops/README.md

 - Users can adjust all config parameters from the front-end
 - Class for exporting files compatible with the agent-based modeling software [Starsim](https://starsim.org/) (Institute for Disease Modeling)

+## Quick start

+1. Install: `pip install geopops`
+2. Get a [US Census API key](https://api.census.gov/data/key_signup.html) and set as the environment variable `CENSUS_API_KEY`
+3. See `tests/test_python_workflow.py` for the full workflow (NB: this workflow does not require Julia installation)

-## How to use
+## How to use (with Julia)

 See [tutorials/MIDAS](https://github.com/ACCIDDA/GeoPops/tree/main/tutorials/MIDAS) for more detailed usage in a Notebook tutorial.
 Set up and basic usage below.

 First, create a **Julia environment** with the dependencies listed below.
 It may be easiest to store the environment in the same folder you will use for output files.
-While called with Python commands, combinatorial optimization, school and workplace assignment, and network generation steps occur in Julia to decrease run time.
+While called with Python commands, combinatorial optimization, school and workplace assignment, and network generation steps occur in Julia to decrease run time (by about 20%).
 The following terminal commands should work with MacOS.
 Don't copy the comments; these are just for reference.
 The Julia website also has download instructions [here](https://julialang.org/install/).
 ```
 cd "YOUR_PATH"
 curl -fsSL https://install.julialang.org | sh